ridedott/release-me-action/README.md

 ## Test a release

-Runs semantic release in dry-run mode, omitting to commit any assets or perform the actual release.
+Runs semantic release in dry-run mode on a branch different to master, omitting to commit any assets or perform the actual release.

 ```yaml
 steps: